Audiovisual Speech Synthesis using Tacotron2: Introduction

 \section{Introduction}

-Human perception of speech is inherently bimodal (audiovisual).
+Human perception of speech is inherently bimodal.
 In face-to-face conversations, vision improves the intelligibility of speech by reading the lips of the talker.
 Such forms of visual hearing are exploited not only by hearing impaired people, but also by all individuals \cite{cotton1935normal}.
-The presumed biological link between perception and production makes bimodal speech production essential in generating realistic talking characters.
-Thus, audiovisual speech synthesis involves synthesizing visual controllers for a face model that is coherent with the synthesized acoustic speech units.
-This is extremely challenging, as we, humans, are highly sensitive to any subtle alteration or poor synchronization between lip movements (visual speech) and accompanied acoustic speech.
-Poor visual speech synthesis can negatively influence the intelligibility of what is being spoken \cite{mcgurk1976hearing} even if the accompanied synthesized acoustic speech is relatively natural.
-Additionally, since the same speech units can be uttered in different ways depending on the underlying facial expressions, it becomes essential to synthesize plausible facial expressions along with acoustic speech and lip movements to increase the naturalness of visual speech synthesis.
+The presumed biological link between perception and production makes bimodal speech production essential in generating talking characters.
+Thus, audiovisual speech synthesis involves synthesizing visual controllers for a face model that is coherent with the synthesized acoustic speech.
+This is extremely challenging, as humans are highly sensitive to subtle discrepancies between lip movements and accompanying sound.
+Poor visual speech synthesis can negatively influence the intelligibility of what is being spoken \cite{mcgurk1976hearing} even if the synthesized acoustic speech is natural.
+Additionally, since speech can be spoken in different ways depending on the emotional state, it is essential to synthesize plausible facial expressions along with acoustic speech and lip movements to increase the overall naturalness.